cossacklabs/product-docs/acra/security-controls/security-logging-and-events/siem-soc-integration.md

 Supported SIEMs and log management systems: ELK, Graylog, Datadog, AWS logging – basically, any services that supports JSON or CEF.

-Read [Security events](/acra/security-controls/security-logging-and-events/security-events/) page to see what kind of security events Acra produces and [Logging and events](/acra/security-controls/security-logging-and-events/security-events/) to learn more about logging formats.
+Read [Security events](/acra/security-controls/security-logging-and-events/security-events/) page to see what kind of security events Acra produces and [Security logging](/acra/security-controls/security-logging-and-events/security-logging/) to learn more about logging formats.